All men are created equal: Contemporary

 Howard Zinn and others have written that the phrase is sexist.
 Zinn says that the use of the word men, to the exclusion of women, indicated the women were "beyond consideration as worthy of inclusion" and "they were simply overlooked in any consideration of political rights, any notions of civic equality".
 However, others argue that in the 1700s, the word men was sometimes used to denote both genders.
 According to the Library of Congress, most people have interpreted "all men" to mean humanity and, within the context of the times, it is clear that "all men" meant "humanity".

-It has also been criticised on grounds of racism.
+It has also been criticized on grounds of racism.
 Nikole Hannah-Jones wrote in The New York Times that "the white men who drafted those words did not believe them to be true for the hundreds of thousands of black people in their midst."
 Historian Nicholas Guyatt has criticized the "long exile of blacks and Indians from 'all men are created equal'" and historian John Hope Franklin also states that "Jefferson didn't mean it when he wrote that all men are created equal.
 We've never meant it.
 The truth is we're a bigoted people and always have been".

 Richard M. Weaver, in one of the cornerstone works of traditional conservatism, Ideas Have Consequences (1948), paraphrased a 19th-century writer, stating that "no man was ever created free and no two men [were] ever created equal".
 He continued: "The comity of peoples in groups large or small rests not upon this chimerical notion of equality but upon fraternity, a concept which long antedates it in history because it goes immeasurably deeper in human sentiment.
 The ancient feeling of brotherhood carries obligations of which equality knows nothing.
 It calls for respect and protection, for brotherhood is status in family, and family is by nature hierarchical."